koffee/pot/lib/col.coffee.md

 Normalize things, unless they are things to be `ignored`.

       norm: (x) ->
-         if x isnt _.ignore then @norm1 x else x
+         if x isnt the.ignore then @norm1 x else x

 ## Export control